ibm-cloud-docs/vpc/eos-os-considerations.md

 ## Troubleshooting
 {: #troubleshooting-upgrading-your-os-vpc}

-If you encounter problems after your OS is upgrade is complete, open a support ticket.
+If you encounter problems after your OS is upgrade is complete, open a support case.
 IBM Support investigates each issue on a case-by-case basis.
-You can open a support ticket in the customer portal.
+You can open a support case in the customer portal.
+For more information about support, see [Using the Support Center](/docs/get-support?topic=get-support-using-avatar).